-- Supports the roadmap by sorting the outstanding tasks based on return benefits, thus helping in making the project successful.
+- Supports the roadmap by sorting the outstanding tasks based on return benefits, thus helping make the project successful.

-- Weighted scoring method for comparison can also be used in case of decision making and resource allocation.
+- A weighted scoring model for comparison can also be used in the case of decision-making and resource allocation.

-A: The major advantages of using a weighted scoring model are – It ensures that the workflow is managed in a way to yield positive outcomes and to not miss out on situational opportunities.
-The core aim is prioritization through comparison of benefits therefore it helps in decision making, project roadmap formation.
-The weighted scoring model weighs the cost benefits of actions and thus helps in better allocation of resources for projects.
+The significant advantages of using a weighted scoring model are that it ensures that the workflow is managed to yield positive outcomes and not miss out on situational opportunities.
+The core aim is prioritization through the comparison of benefits.
+Therefore, it helps in decision-making and project roadmap formation.
+The weighted scoring model weighs the cost benefits of actions and thus helps better allocate resources for projects.